pip-services/pip-services-docs/content/en/golang/mqtt/_index.md

 no_list: true
 weight: 30
 description: >
-    MQTT Messaging for Pip.Services in Node.js / ES2017.
+    MQTT Messaging for Pip.Services in Golang

     This module is a part of the [Pip.Services](http://pipservices.org) polyglot microservices toolkit.
 It contains a set of components for messaging using the Mqtt protocol.
 ---